 So, a 3 lb brisket will give you roughly 1.75-2 lbs of meat.

 Keep in mind, each cut can vary greatly in amount of fat depending on how it was cut.
 We always buy more than we think we need.
-There are worse things in the world than leftover corned beef Reuben sandwiches.

 - 4 lb flat cut corned beef brisket, with juice and spice packet